PennyLaneAI/pennylane-qiskit/doc/devices/basicaer.rst

-While the ``'qiskit.aer'`` device is the standard go-to simulator that is provided along the Qiskit main package installation, there exists a natively included python simulator that is slower but will work usually without the need to check out other dependencies (gcc, blas and so on).
+While the ``'qiskit.aer'`` device is the standard go-to simulator that is provided along the Qiskit main package installation, there exists a natively included python simulator that is slower but will work usually without the need to install other dependencies (gcc, blas and so on).
 This simulator can be used through the device ``'qiskit.basicaer'``:

 .. code-block:: python